 3.2.
 This University Policy does not apply to personal international travel or to spouses, dependents, or others accompanying a Traveler for personal reasons.
 (See Section 8.1.3.)

 4.1.
-High-risk destinations: Locations that pose a specific health, safety or security concern as indicated by insurers, travel assistance providers, the U.S. Department of State Travel Advisory Level 4, a Centers for Disease Control and Prevention Travel Health Notice of Warning Level 3, or other travel advisory services.
+High-risk destinations: Locations that pose a specific health, safety or security concern as indicated by U.S. Department of State (Travel Advisory Level 4), the Centers for Disease Control and Prevention (Travel Health Notice of Warning Level 4), the World Health Organization, insurers, or other travel providers.

 4.2.
-Intermediate-risk destinations: Locations that pose a specific health, safety or security concern as indicated by insurers, travel assistance providers, or the U.S. Department of State Travel Advisory Level 3.
+Intermediate-risk destinations: Locations that pose a specific health, safety or security concern as indicated by the U.S. Department of State (Travel Advisory Level 3), the Centers for Disease Control and Prevention (Travel Health Notice Warning Level 3), the World Health Organization, insurers, or other travel providers.

 4.3.
 International travel: Travel outside of the 50 United States and the District of Columbia.
 U.S. Territories are considered International Travel for the purposes of this University Policy to allow access to additional health, safety, and travel insurance coverage, and because the risk rating of U.S. Territories may be different than that of the rest of the country.